learn-co-curriculum/ruby-array-practice-array-methods/README.md

+# Introduction to Arrays

-# Array Overview
+## Overview

+This lesson will give a deeper dive on how to create, manipulate, and retrieve data from arrays.

 ## Objectives

-1. Understand the purpose of arrays.
+1. Describe how arrays are useful in storing multiple pieces of information.
 2. Create and populate an array.
+3. Add items to an array using different methods.
+4. Remove items from an array using different methods.
+5. Operate on an array using the sort, reverse, and include methods.
+6. Identify elements in an array based on their index number.
-3. Manipulate an array.
+7. Retrieve items from an array.
-4. Reference the Ruby documentation on arrays.
+8. Reference the Ruby documentation on arrays.
-4. Retrieve data from an array.

 ## What is an Array?